The Terms of Reference for this body are available to view in Part 3 of the Constitution.

 Questions relating to the following will not be allowed:

-· The questioner personally or their family;
+· relate solely to the questioner or their family

 Once you have met the question criteria.